How to Use Allowances in Residential Construction

 As a cost-plus builder, the conversation can be difficult if you're sharing copies of project costs, such as invoices from your suppliers, as the client has full transparency into each cost.

-As a fixed-cost builder, you should not be sharing copies of receipts, and as such, the choice is a bit easier because there is less transparency.
+As a fixed-cost builder, you should not share copies of receipts, so the choice is a bit easier because there is less transparency.

 As a cost-plus builder myself, I would pass on that discount to my clients because the client is still paying less overall.
 And you're still marking up the cost and receiving contributions to your overhead and net profit.

-Allowances represent unknowns to clients, and when clients are faced with those unknowns, it can cause misunderstandings, leading to frustration and an erosion of trust.
+Allowances represent unknowns to clients, and when clients are faced with those unknowns, it can cause misunderstandings, leading to frustration and eroded trust.

-Here are five tips to use in your pre-construction process to help minimize client frustration when working with allowance items:
+Here are five tips to use to help minimize client frustration when working with allowance items:

 Fewer choices mean fewer chances of overwhelming clients with decisions and lower the likelihood of you missing changes in allowance costs.